mrkschan/html-resume/README.md

 Another objective of this template is to try putting the technologies / buzz-words (which I just lazily call them skills) that someone acquired into a "skill cloud" (indeed something just like a tag cloud).
 In contrast to listing them one by one, a "skill cloud" would clearly show the expertise.

+If you would like to add your own section, just copy-n-paste any <section> inside the only <article> block and start work on it :)

 # Depends on...